 - Salt and freshly ground pepper

-- 1/3 cup all-purpose flour for dredging
+- 1/3 cup all-purpose flour, for dredging

-- 3 Tbsp extra-virgin olive oil
+- 3 Tablespoons extra-virgin olive oil

-- 1 Tbsp butter
+- 1 Tablespoon butter

-- 2 Tbsp butter
+- 2 Tablespoons butter

-- 2 medium shallots finely diced, can substitute red or yellow onion
+- 2 medium shallots, finely diced, can substitute red or yellow onion

-- 8-10 oz button or cremini mushrooms or a mix of mushrooms, sliced
+- 8-10 oz button or cremini mushrooms, or a mix of mushrooms, sliced

-- 1 Tbsp all-purpose flour
+- 1 Tablespoon all-purpose flour